Overview

 Non-EU Visitors

-- Documentation: Bring your national disability card and a doctor's letter in English.
-The more official your documentation looks, the better your chances of receiving the full benefit.
+- Documentation: Bring your national disability card, a doctor's letter in English, or other official documentation of your disability.
+The more official your documentation looks, the smoother the process at the ticket counter.

 Roma Pass